reemamohsin4/WeRateDogs-Twitter/README.md

 ### Cleaning Data

 After making some visual and programmatic assessments of the three sets of gathered data, I cleaned it to make the data easier to work with.
+In this step, I identified 8 quality issues and 2 tidiness issues which included: mismatched datatypes, missing data, incorrect labelling, and untidy formatting of data presentation.